 Using your charting method of choice, add in a box at the top of the chart representing the most high-ranking staff member (e.g. owner, CEO or president).
 Write or type the individual’s name and job title into the box.
 Then, work your way down to the next level of staff, adding in a box for each staff member and then filling out his or her corresponding name and job title.

 Add a branch or connecting line from the owner or CEO to his or her subordinate.
 Repeat this process of adding a box, adding a name and title and drawing a branch for every level in the business structure.
-At the end, you should have the same number of boxes on the chart as there are employees on the list you created earlier.
+In the end, you should have the same number of boxes on the chart as there are employees on the list you created earlier.

 Maintain the Organizational Chart